International Student Enrollment

 3. After you log in, click on 'Insurance' in the side menu on the left of the page.

-5. The waiver e-form and all supporting documentation must be submitted by the end of the second week of classes.
-Requests for waivers submitted after this date will be refused.
+5. The appeal e-form and all supporting documentation must be submitted by the end of the second week of classes.
+Please refer to the academic calendar to determine the deadline.
+Appeal requests submitted after that date will be refused.

 Short-term travel policies and any plan that does not meet or surpass the coverage provided by the university insurance will be denied.
-Students who want their insurance waived must reapply every semester.
-If the waiver is granted, it is the student’s responsibility to maintain their insurance coverage.
-Hofstra University will not be responsible for any costs, losses or damages incurred by the student or their dependents caused by a student's failure to maintain coverage.
+Students who want to submit an insurance appeal must reapply every semester.

 Insurance for Students on Optional Practical Training (OPT)